MrTact/StrangeFateCore/CoreSource/StrangeFateCore.md

 Choose three skills (whether Common, Unique or Strange) that share a thematic connection, such as Athletics, Brawn, and Alertness (physical fitness) or Academics, Art, and Science (education).
 Each of these skills receives one (and only one) of the following benefits.
 This Gift can be purchased multiple times, but no skill can ever receive more than one benefit.

 * A +1 bonus in narrow circumstances, such as +1 Athletics when jumping, +1 Firearms with Electrophorous Firing Pieces, or +1 Fisticuffs when outnumbered.
-* A +2 bonus when using that skill to maneuver or Block.
+* A +2 bonus when using that skill to create an advantage.
 * Use the skill in place of another skill in narrow circumstances, such as using Brawn instead of Athletics when chasing someone, using Firearms instead of Athletics to defend against ranged attacks, or using Occultism instead of Presence to orate.
 * Ignore circumstantial or environmental penalties equal to or less than the skill's rating.